HelpMeGame/CS-Trade-Up-Analyzer/README.md

 `total_tickets = (Skin 1 Count * Skin 1 Case Possibilities) + (Skin 2 Count * Skin 2 Case Possibilities)`

-In order to get a better understanding of this forumla, consider the following scenario, in which two skins are being used in a trade up.
+In order to get a better understanding of this formula, consider the following scenario, in which two skins are being used in a trade up.
 Skin 1 is being used 3 times in the trade up, and can result in 2 skins.
 Skin 2 is being used 7 times in the trade up, and can result in 4 skins.
 The formula would look like the following:

 `total_tickets = (3 * 2) + (7 * 4)`